letisiapangataa/system-monitoring-dashboard/README.md

 # System Monitoring Dashboard

-A custom system monitoring and alerting solution built to track infrastructure health, performance metrics, and security events in real-time.
+A system monitoring and alerting solution built to track infrastructure health, performance metrics, and security events in real-time.

 This lab demonstrates full-stack observability using Python, Prometheus, InfluxDB, and Grafana.

 ---